 - Increase the number of women receiving iron and folic acid supplements and taking them properly and in a sustained manner.

 - Help pilot the fortification of rice with iron.

-In Indonesia, MI works with the Government of Indonesia, UNICEF and SEAMEO-TROPMED University of Indonesia to support the national vitamin A supplementation program.
+In Indonesia, Nutrition International works with the Government of Indonesia, UNICEF and SEAMEO-TROPMED University of Indonesia to support the national vitamin A supplementation program.

 We are helping improve planning activity, facilitating refresher training for health staff, and helping improve distribution of the vitamin A capsules, especially to reach the most vulnerable children.

 Nutrition International is helping create models for the delivery of zinc supplements with oral rehydration salts for the treatment of childhood diarrhoea.

 We are helping to build government commitment and capacity, strengthen the supply chain, support public education about zinc, modify the monitoring system, and support supervision and evaluation of the program.

 To help reduce iodine deficiency disorders in Indonesia, we work with small-scale, medium- and large-scale salt processors, local governments and other partners to improve salt iodization levels.

 We take a three-pronged approach to our strategy, including quality control, monitoring and enforcement.
 When pregnant women have enough iodine in their diet through iodized salt, their newborns benefit from healthier brain development.